KITrobotics/rll_stack/rll_test/README.md

    - test_infinity_loop:
    Just run a while loop forever, after certain timeout (by now 303 seconds) job_status is checkd for finished and job_result for "execution timeout".
 By now checking of build logs fails, needs to be investigated
   - test\_available\_topics\_params\_services:
-  Contains a black and whitelist for eighter services, params and topics.
+  Contains a black and whitelist for services, params and topics.
 These need to be definded in order to check for topics/params/services that must be available and topics/params/services that must not be enabled.
 By now, whitelist and blacklist are empty and need to be definded **tbd**
   - test\_check\_internet\_connection:
   Checks for internet connection by trying to reach server from google.com
   - test\_cpu\_load:
   Generates cpu load for the time specified in the project.
 By now 300 seconds of 100% load on all available cores.

 ## How to run tests
-In order to run tests, make sure you set the right fields in the corresponding file:

-	PASSWORD = 'password' #RLL password for submission URL = 'http://localhost:8888/jobs' #URL to test
+Prerequisites:

+The job collection in the test database needs to be empty.

 Run tests directly:

    `cd rll_test/scripts`

    `python api_testing.py`
     or
    `python worker_testing.py`

    Using rostest:
-   `rostest rll_test test_api.launch` runs only api tests `rostest rll_test test_worker.launch` runs only worker tests `rostest rll_test test_all.launch`   runs all tests
+   `rostest rll_test test_api.launch` runs only api tests `rostest rll_test test_worker.launch` runs only worker tests
+   `rostest rll_test test_all.launch`   runs all tests

    **_In order to use rostest, make sure the python files containing the test code are marked as executable_**

 ## Evalute tests